-The advocacy activities of the Estonian Human Rights Centre are aimed at efficient implementation of the principle of equal treatment in various fields where it does not function well to date.
-This covers general notification work in order for human beings to know their rights, cooperation with authorities upon better implementation of the right, and strategic litigation in order to create precedents through the court.
+The advocacy activities of the Estonian Human Rights Centre are aimed at effective implementation of the principle of equal treatment in various fields.
+This covers general awareness raising in order for individuals to know their rights, cooperation with authorities to better implement rights, and strategic litigation in order to create precedents through the courts system.

-One of the most discussed challenges in the field of equal treatment in recent years has been the passage and correct implementation of the Registered Partnership Act.
-Correct implementation thereof is one of the priorities of the advocacy activities of the Estonian Human Rights Centre, since it helps promote the factual situation of not only LGBTIQ+ people, but also promotes human rights and attitudes that support tolerance in general in Estonia.
+One of the most discussed challenges in the field of equal treatment in recent years has been the passage and unfinished implementation of the Registered Partnership Act.
+Implementation of the act is one of the priorities of the advocacy activities of the Estonian Human Rights Centre, since it helps promote the factual situation of not only LGBTIQ+ people, but also promotes human rights and attitudes that support tolerance in general in Estonia.

 What is equal treatment?